RespectKnowledge/Chest-XR-COVID-19-detection_Deep-Learning/README.md

 please note that transformer did not provide optimal solution in our case as compared to deep neural networks.

-The proposed solution block diagram is shown below:
+# The proposed deep learning Model

 ![Covid_detection122](https://user-images.githubusercontent.com/46267777/137321975-1dec1c7d-4f8e-40c9-a2fe-130b96d4a30f.png)